JuliaData/DataFrames.jl/docs/src/man/basics.md

      985 rows omitted
 ```

-Similarly we can get a view of one column:
+Similarly we can get a view of one column of a data frame:

 ```jldoctest dataframe
 julia> @view german[1:5, 1]